DenDrummer/D-Pad_mods/README.txt

 		Download the installer from here: http://www.liteloader.com/download#snapshot_11220
 		After you did that run the installer and EXTRACT liteloader to the mods folder.

+	1.6: Plugins
+		These are mods and plugins that are only required on the serverside and not clientside.
+		Should you want play singleplayer you'll need some of these in order to get as close to the experience you get on the server, but there will still be some differences.

 2: Joining the server
 	To join the server you first must be at least know who Dunpield is and be part of his Discord server.